-Honey Dill Glazed Carrots – a sweet and savory dish that will be sure to have everyone eating their vegetables – and ready in minutes!
+Honey Dill Glazed Carrots are a delicious sweet and savory dish that will have everyone eating their vegetables.

 Carrots were once considered a necessary evil in my house.
 Getting the kids to eat their carrots was always a struggle until I discovered this amazing Honey Dill Glazed Carrots recipe.
 It was life changing!
 Okay, maybe I exaggerate a little, but mealtimes with carrots become downright pleasant!